 Conwy Civic Hall

 A landmark building situated in a World Heritage Site, with good facilities, this is Conwy’s only theatre.
-It is currently closed and likely to be sold.
+It is currently closed and a preferred bidder has been appointed for redevelopment.

-A landmark building, with good facilities, this is Conwy’s only theatre.
-Situated in the centre of historic Conwy, by the Quay, the Civic Hall was designed in Tudor Gothic.
-Following a fire in 1966, what remained of the great hall was rebuilt in sheet-concrete and the buttressed foyer and tower incorporated.
+A landmark building with good facilities, this is Conwy’s only theatre.
+Situated by the quay in the centre of historic Conwy, the original Civic Hall was designed in a Tudor Gothic style.
+Following a fire in 1966, the great hall was rebuilt in sheet concrete and the remains of the buttressed foyer and tower were incorporated.
 A 240-seat studio theatre was included in the reconstruction.
-The Civic Hall closed in 2014, meaning the residents of Conwy are currently without a community location to meet, celebrate or present home grown entertainment or small music and touring shows, all of which were valuable activities prior to its closure.
-There is significant local interest in saving the building as a resource for the community.

 Why is this theatre at risk?

-Conwy Council announced plans to close the venue in 2011.
-Local user groups formed a Community Interest Company to take over the management of the venue but its proposal, submitted in late 2013, was rejected by the Council, which described it as ‘not viable’ and suggested that implementing it would ‘present an unacceptable risk’.
-The venue closed in March 2014, and faces an uncertain future.
-The council has been looking for commercial bids with an element of community interest, to develop and regenerate the Civic Hall and Waterfront area, but none were received, and the council now wishes to sell the venue.
-The building is in need of maintenance and upgrade works.
+Conwy County Borough Council announced plans to close the venue in 2011.
+Local user groups formed a Community Interest Company to take over the management of the venue but its proposal, submitted in late 2013, was rejected by the council, describing it as ‘not viable’ and suggesting that implementing it would ‘present an unacceptable risk’.
+The venue closed in March 2014 and has faced an uncertain future since.